theshorttamperedclavier/theshorttamperedclavier.github.io/_posts/2017-08-14-late-mathilyer-wrapup-2.md

 discussions.
 It's crowded and you can hear everybody's soft yet intense voices trying to prove, conjecture, disprove, convince, find, understand.
-A few friends and I have been working on a single proof for three hours; this particular problem had been unsolved by either Root class for the last two weeks and was bugging everyone.
+A few friends and I have been working on a single proof for three hours; this particular problem has not been solved by either Root class for the last two weeks and is bugging everyone.

 We think we have it!
 We try to explain to a bewildered passer-by.
 Not good